 If you have too little iron, two dietary sources of iron are basically heme and non-heme iron.

-If you have iron deficiency, one of the best natural sources of iron is organic grass fed red meat.
-If you are vegetarian, as we have seen, plant based sources are not your best option because of the non-heme type of iron.
+If you are vegetarian, plant based sources are not your best option because of the non-heme type of iron.
 So, the other option for vegetarians (besides plant foods rich in iron) is to take iron supplements.
 Look for carbonyl iron, not ferrous sulfate.
 Ferrous sulfate, as an inorganic form of iron, may cause acute overdosing if taken in larger quantities.

 Make sure never to take iron supplements if you have iron overload (hemachromatosis), hemosiderosis, or hemolytic anemia.